StackVista/stackstate-docs/setup/installation/initial_run_guide.md

 ---
-description: Important details for the first time you run your StackState installation
+description: Important details for the first time you run a new StackState installation
 ---

 # Initial run guide